 \subsection{Notions of differential geometry}

-Euclidian space is a basic symplectic manifold, not only because it is simple to characterize, but mainly to the fact that it provides a local model for every symplectic manifold.
+Euclidian space is a basic symplectic manifold not only because it is simple to characterize, but mainly owing to the fact that it provides a local model for every symplectic manifold.
 The Euclidean space can be treated as a semi-local symplectic manifold.
 Hence we can submit global nonlinear problems on it.
-The phase space is a space endowed with a tensor, which gives it the geometric structure.
-It is called a symplectic form.
+The phase space exhibits a geometric structure, as it is a space endowed with a tensor.
+Such space is called a symplectic form.
 Symplectic manifolds are even-dimensional.
 They are studied using symplectic geometry or symplectic topology \cite{Fomen95, McDuff98}, which represents a branch of differential geometry (topology) \cite{Jost2009}.
 Symplectic manifolds arise naturally in abstract formulations of classical mechanics and analytical mechanics as the cotangent bundles of manifolds, e.g. in the Hamiltonian formulation of classical mechanics \cite{Fomen95, Bolsi2004}.
 The subject of symplectic topology is the global structure of a symplectic manifold and the behaviour of symplectomorphisms which are far from identity.
 These aspects are of interest both in Euclidean space with its associated standard linear symplectic structure and on general symplectic manifolds \cite{McDuff98, Jost2009}.
 A K\"ahler manifold is a symplectic manifold with an integrable almost complex structure.
 A consequence of the integrability theorem is the fact that every Riemann surface carries a K\"ahler structure \cite{Salvai2005}.
 Most symplectic manifolds are not K\"ahler, which means they do not possess an integrable complex structure compatible with the symplectic form.
-Gromov \cite{Gromo82, Gromo99} made the important observation that symplectic manifolds admit an abundance of compatible almost complex structures, so that they satisfy all the axioms for a K\"ahler manifold except the requirement that the transition functions be holomorphic.
+Gromov \cite{Gromo82, Gromo99} made the important observation that symplectic manifolds admit an abundance of compatible almost complex structures, therefore they satisfy all the axioms for a K\"ahler manifold except the requirement that the transition functions be holomorphic.
+Differential geometry has applications to both Lagrangian mechanics and Hamiltonian mechanics.
+Symplectic manifolds in particular can be used to study Hamiltonian systems.
 Any real valued differential function $H$ on a symplectic manifold can serve as an energy function or Hamiltonian.